2020PB/police-brutality/reports/Virginia.md

 ### Police tear gas protesters | July 25th

-After a truck has been lit on fire, allegedly by protesters, police respond by firing tear gas at the crowd.
+After a truck has been lit on fire outside the Richmond Police Headquarters, allegedly by protesters, police respond by firing tear gas at the crowd.
 A fire crew later arrived to douse the fire.

 tags: less-lethal, protester, tear-gas

 id: va-richmond-15

-geolocation:
+geolocation: 37.5462104,-77.4451222

 **Links**